atlasblue/spcentral/README.md

 # 🏢 Samba AD DC Tenant Deployment Lab

 This repository contains the automated deployment script for provisioning containerized Samba Active Directory Domain Controllers.
-It is designed to quickly spin up multiple isolated LDAP environments for testing with Nutanix Prism Central.
+It is designed to quickly spin up multiple isolated LDAP environments for testing with Nutanix Central and SP Central

 ## 🚀 Quick Start